Apply for a Continuing Education Provider Number

-- Courses that deal with grief, human sexuality, kinesiology, nutrition, crisis intervention, counseling, stress reduction, burnout syndrome, advanced nursing courses, advanced pharmacology, advanced CPR/dysrhythmia and advanced IV therapy.
+- Courses that deal with grief, human sexuality, kinesiology, nutrition, crisis intervention, counseling, stress reduction, burnout syndrome, advanced nursing courses, advanced pharmacology, and advanced IV therapy.

-- Courses approved by appropriate state, regional and national health professional associations as well as other professional health licensing boards in and out of California provided the content meets the Board's requirements as specified in Title 16, CCR, Section 1456.
+- Courses approved by appropriate state, regional and national health professional associations as well as other professional health licensing boards in and out of California provided the content meets the Board's requirements as specified in California Code of Regulations Section 1456.
 These courses must be developed for continuing education purposes.

 - Courses approved by American Nurses Credentialing Center (ANCC) approved regional accrediting bodies when these courses are taken out-of-state.

 - Courses offered in California by out-of-state organizations, associations, corporations, individuals, etc. MUST have a BRN approved CEP number.

 - Regular academic courses from regionally accredited colleges or universities, both in and out-of-state, that meet the requirements of California Code of Regulations Section 1451.2 do not require a California BRN provider number.
 A course taken from these providers requires documentation (certificate, letter of completion, transcript, etc.), specifying the name of the nurse, title of the course, date completed, and the number of hours or units granted.